swiftomkar/seneca-fast26-pytorch/AEC_readme.md

 * Ensure Redis servers are listening on all interfaces (`bind 0.0.0.0`)
 * Disable protected mode (`protected_mode no`)
 * Make sure Docker container can reach the host IP.
-Try using `host.docker.internal` on macOS/Windows or the host’s internal IP on Linux.
-* Verify Redis ports (6376, 6377, 6378, 6380, 6388) are open.

 ### ❗ CUDA Compatibility Errors